sabay-digital/org.ssn.doc.public/docs/ssn-cashiers.md

 If the amount to pay returned from the resolver differs from the amount in the request, the amount returned from the resolver takes precedence, unless the charge was already defined for a recurring payment.

-After the information gathering process the cashier should have the following data to construct a payment.
+After the information gathering process the cashier should have all data to construct a payment.

 2. Check and validate input received for the payment